Pretty much Exactly What It Says on the Tin

 - Joey + Rory (husband and wife duo, Rory Lee Feek and Joey Martin Feek) split the vocals on their albums, although Joey has carried most of the singles.

 - Most Lady Antebellum songs are duets between Hillary Scott and Charles Kelley, with Dave Haywood playing several of the instruments.
-"Love Don't Live Here", "Hello World", and "We Owned the Night" are Charles only; "American Honey", "Downtown", and "Bartender" are Hillary only; and "Goodbye Town" is all Charles, except for one line from Hillary near the end.
+"Love Don't Live Here", "Hello World", "We Owned the Night", and "Freestyle" are Charles only; "American Honey", "Downtown", and "Bartender" are Hillary only; and "Goodbye Town" is all Charles, except for one line from Hillary near the end.